ashwinaren/ari/.swm/boatreviews-class-documentation.ils5sxs8.sw.md

 ---

 This auraenabled method used to get all the boat reviews with id, If no Id fectches all the boat reviews.
+Edited

 ```apex
 	@AuraEnabled